crash1115/blind-roll-skills/README.md

 - Better Rolls 5e
 - MARS 5e

-## Does Not Work With
-- Nothing, to my knowledge!

 ## Partial Support
-- Dice So Nice works with vanilla dnd5e, but does NOT work in conjunction with Better Rolls.
-Hopefully that'll be changing down the line as Red Reign continues to make improvements to BR!
+- Dice So Nice works with vanilla dnd5e, but does NOT work in conjunction with Better Rolls or MARS.
+Hopefully that'll be changing down the line, but for now there's not a ton I can do about it.

 # Installation
 ## Using The Manifest URL